Taiko2k/Tauon/docs/guide.md

 2. Press the backslash key or Ctrl+F to open the search box.
 3. Type word fragments separated by spaces.
 For example, to locate a track named 'Coldplay - Clocks' you could try enter the search text 'col clo'.

  - Use UP and DOWN keys to navigate any matching results in the playlist.
-Press enter key to play selected track.
+Press enter key to play the selected track.
  - Press Shift+Enter to create a new playlist of all matching results
  - Press Shift+A to search currently playing artist name

-### New Playlist from folder path fragment:
+##### New Playlist from folder path fragment:

 This function filters tracks to a new playlist that only contains tracks that have a given folder name fragment in their file path.

 1. Press the backslash key '\' or Ctrl+F to open search entry.
-2. Begin text with a forward slash '/', then type part of a folder path to search for.
+2. Begin text with a forward slash '/', then type part of a folder path to filter for.
 (Capitalization will be ignored but used for playlist title)
 3. Press Enter to create the new playlist.

 __Tip__: End the search text with another forward slash to search just for folders with that name.
 For example, entering '/Pop' may bring up results for J-Pop and K-Pop, however '/Pop/' will only return folders with that exact name.